MahmoudAlawdh/newSalesGeneration/output/method_1.md

 in this method i generated the month to month seasonality for weekday/weekend store/delivery sales

-- in the last file i send there was an issue with seasonality am generating the following seasonalities:
+- in the last file i sent there was an issue with seasonality am generating the following seasonalities:
 - location_type
 - industry